PCI penetration testing: Requirements, frequency, and compliance guide

 1. Nmap: For network scanning and discovery of open ports and services, as well as segmentation checks.

 2. Nessus: To automate the process of identifying known vulnerabilities in systems, networks, and applications.
-It can also be used for ASV scans as it can perform PCI vulnerability scanning.
+It can also be used for ASV scans, as it can perform PCI vulnerability scanning.

 3. Metasploit: A comprehensive exploitation framework for developing and executing exploit code against identified vulnerabilities.

-4. Burp Suite: A powerful web application security testing tool with features such as intercepting proxy, web vulnerability scanning, and session manipulation.
+4. Burp Suite: A powerful web application security testing tool with features such as an intercepting proxy, web vulnerability scanning, and session manipulation.

 PCI pentest tools

-Engaging a qualified penetration testing company – how to select the best pentest provider
+Engaging a qualified penetration testing company

 Conclusion